 What is a Certified Foot care Nurse - CFCN

-A Certified foot care nurse- CFCN is a registered nurse, registered practical nurse, nurse practitioner, or a licensed practical nurse who has taken in addition to their formal training as a nurse, taken specialize training in Basic and Advanced Nursing Foot care from an accredited training institution training nurses in Basic and Advanced Nursing Foot care.and have pass the theoretical and practical hours performing a minimum of 20 hours of advanced foot care treatment using the tools of Advanced foot care, and following the competency standard of the Certified foot care nurse- CFCN
+A Certified foot care nurse- CFCN is a registered nurse, registered practical nurse, nurse practitioner, or a licensed practical nurse who has taken in addition to their formal training as a nurse taken specialize training in Advanced Nursing foot care or a Basic and Advanced Nursing Foot care program from an accredited training institution training nurses in Advanced Nursing Foot care.and have pass the theoretical and practical hours performing a minimum of 20 hours of advanced foot care treatment using the tools of Advanced foot care, and following the competency standard of the Certified foot care nurse- CFCN

 What is Basic Nursing Foot care